Green Business is Good Business

 Cut Energy Waste

 Most restaurants have enormous opportunities for cost savings through energy efficiency upgrades and renewable energy investments.
 It’s important to start with the development of a comprehensive energy management plan which should include the use of an Energy Management System (EMS) to allow for real-time tracking and monitoring of energy use across facilities.
-Abate Energy Group is a company that provides EMS technology to help restaurants identify energy waste in their operations and drastically reduce energy use through behavior change, new policies or energy efficiency upgrades.
-Efficiency opportunities in the restaurant industry include LED lighting retrofits, Energy Star/efficient appliance upgrades, motion sensors, HVAC upgrades and behavior change.
-Many states provide rebates for businesses that install energy efficient equipment, which can make the return on investment very attractive for restaurants.
+Abate Energy Group is a company that provides EMS technology to help restaurants identify energy waste in their operations and drastically reduce energy use through behavior change, new policies, or energy efficiency upgrades.
+Efficiency opportunities in the restaurant industry include LED lighting retrofits, Energy Star/efficient appliance upgrades, motion sensors, HVAC upgrades, and behavior changes.
+Many states provide rebates for businesses that install energy-efficient equipment, which can make the return on investment very attractive for restaurants.

 Move Towards Zero Waste

-Reducing solid waste, and especially food waste, is a major opportunity for many restaurants to save money and enhance public perception and community relations.
+Reducing solid waste, and especially food waste is a major opportunity for many restaurants to save money and enhance public perception and community relations.
 According to the World Resources Institute, approximately one-third of all food produced in the world intended for human consumption is lost or wasted.
 This inefficiency equates to a loss of $940 billion per year and contributes to 8% of annual global greenhouse gas emissions.
-These financial losses are much greater for the food waste that’s closer to the fork than to the farm, because all the costs of agriculture, production and distribution are embedded in that waste.
+These financial losses are much greater for the food waste that’s closer to the fork than to the farm because all the costs of agriculture, production, and distribution are embedded in that waste.
 A new landmark study on the business case for reducing waste has shown that in 1,200 business sites across 17 countries and 700 companies that have implemented food loss and waste reduction programs, 99% of them earned a positive return on investment.
 The median benefit-cost ratio for these 700 companies implementing food waste reduction programs was 14:1, meaning for every $1 invested, the median site realized a return of $14 in savings.
-Restaurants can address waste by implementing food waste composting, reduction and reuse programs, implement comprehensive recycling programs, eliminate the use of Styrofoam and develop a zero waste management plan.
-The True Zero Waste certification program can be a great guide for businesses to not only reduce food waste, but to move their entire facility to zero waste.
+Restaurants can address waste by implementing food waste composting, reduction, and reuse programs, implementing comprehensive recycling programs, eliminating the use of Styrofoam, and developing a zero-waste management plan.
+The True Zero Waste certification program can be a great guide for businesses to not only reduce food waste but to move their entire facility to zero waste.

 Reduce Water Waste